interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

 - Run analyses on recorded dataset of real agent-environment rollouts
 - Record dataset of simulated agent-environment rollouts from the generative model
 - Run analyses on the recorded simulated rollouts.
+- Analysis of the prediction quality over time

 _N.B.
 During development, some of the below commands are prefixed with terms that are for submitting jobs on ETHZ's clusters, which use IBM Spectrum LSF e.g.:_